primihub/primihub/README_EN.md

 Privacy-Preserving Computation
 -------

-Data circulation to create greater value.
+Data circulation can create greater value.
 With the continuous rapid growth of the digital economy, **the demand for data interconnection is increasingly strong**, ranging from confidential data of government agencies, core data of business companies, to personal information.
 In the past two years, our country has also promulgated **"Data Security Law"** and **"Personal Information Protection Law"**.
-Therefore, **how to make data circulate safely is a problem that must be solved**.
+Therefore, **how to make data circulate privately is a problem that must be solved**.

 Privacy-preserving computation, as a link between **Data Circulation and Privacy Protection Regulations**, enables **"data available but not visible"**.
 That is, **a collection of technologies that enable data analysis and computation while protecting the data itself from external leakage**.
-As an **important innovative cutting-edge technology** for data circulation, privacy-preserving computation has been widely used in many industries such as finance, healthcare, communications, and government.
+As an **important innovative cutting-edge technology** for data circulation, privacy-preserving computation has been widely used in many industries such as finance, healthcare, communication, and government.

 PrimiHub
 -------